sandrinebytes/AWS-Security-Alert/README.md

 ---

 ✅ This project demonstrates how AWS native services can be integrated to build a simple but effective **security monitoring and alerting system**.
 It can be expanded into a foundation for **SIEM-style monitoring** in cloud environments.

+## Secrets Manager
+In AWS Secrets Manager > Secrets > Store a new secret, I select “Other type of secret.”
+I then entered the Key/Value pairs:
+- **Key:** “The Secret is”
+- **Value:** “I need 3 coffees a day to function.”